seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab03-Configure-and-deploy-a-non-relational-data-storage-solution.md

     ![image](media/life8.png)

-    6. After providing the information above, select Create.
+    5. After providing the information above, select Review + Create.

     ![image](media/life9.png)

+    6. After the validation completed, please select Create.

+    7. Once the deployment complete, please select Go to resource button.

    Take note of the two properties listed below:

-      **Vault Name: In the example, this is Contoso-Vault2.
+      **Vault Name: In the example, this is contoso-vault3.
 You will use this name for other steps.**

-      **Vault URI: In the example, this is https://contoso-vault2.vault.azure.net/.
+      **Vault URI: In the example, this is https://contoso-vault3.vault.azure.net/.
 Applications that use your vault through its REST API must use this URI.**

-      At this point, your Azure account is the only one authorized to perform operations on this new vault.
+      At this point, your Azure account is the only one authorized to perform operations on this new vault

-2. If creating a new Key Vault, place the Key Vault in the same region as the storage account and enable purge protection.
-If you have an existing key vault, go to the Key Vault’s Settings, then choose Properties to enable purge protection.

 3. In the storage account, navigate to Security + Networking, then choose Encryption.